wowace-clone/ChatThrottleLib/README.txt

 Method 2:
  * Copy the entire ChatThrottleLib folder to your addon
- * Add "ChatThrottleLib/ChatThrottleLib.xml" to your .toc file
+ * Add "ChatThrottleLib\ChatThrottleLib.xml" to your .toc file

 You're done, and can now use ChatThrottleLib:SendChatMessage and ChatThrottleLib:SendAddonMessage to send your messages!